 The first step in managing stress is identifying the cause.
 This may be a major life event that has recently occurred.
-A recent job change, marriage, increased workload or new baby can all lead to increased personal stress.
-Sometimes the causes are not obvious, such as poor time management skills, excessive worrying and ineffective coping strategies.
+A recent job change, marriage, increased workload, or a new baby can all lead to increased personal stress.
+Sometimes the causes are not obvious, such as poor time management skills, excessive worrying, and ineffective coping strategies.
 Here are a few strategies you can use to combat the stress in your life.

-Tip 3: Drink water.
 This may surprise you, but keeping your body hydrated will help you feel better, improve your mood and ensure your body is getting the nutrients it needs.
-Your body produces the hormone, cortisol, in response to stress.
+Your body produces the hormone cortisol in response to stress.
 Dehydration, even by levels as low as 17 oz (just over two glasses) increases cortisol levels in your body.

 Tip 4: Eat Well